shriramkhaire2015/shriramkhaire2015/README.md

 - 👋 Hi, I’m @shriramkhaire2015
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python, SQL, Tablue
+- 🌱 I’m currently learning Python, SQL, Tablue, R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me shriramkhaire2015@gmail.com

 <!---
 shriramkhaire2015/shriramkhaire2015 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.